aj976142/EnumerationSubDomain/README-EN.md

 ```

 ## Usage
 It is recommended to use this tool under linux, such as ubuntu, kali linux
-windows support for coroutine is not well
+Running under windows will be slower than linux

 Mail server configuration and filtering keywords should be configured in config.yaml